-The top individual income tax rate kicks in when total annual net income exceeds approximately EUR34,500
+The top individual income tax rate kicks in when total annual net income exceeds RSD 6.556.464

 Top marginal rate kicks in at SGD320,000 of taxable income.

-Top marginal rate kicks in at EUR300,000.20.
+Top marginal rate kicks in at 300,000.20 EUR.
 The complementary surcharge to Personal Income Tax (PIT) rates applicable for 2012 and 2013 tax years has also been extended for 2014.
 As a consequence, the general PIT tax rates applicable for 2012, 2013 and 2014 have been increased.
 The general marginal rate has been established at 52 percent for 2012, 2013 and 2014 but it might vary depending on the autonomous community.
 There is currently under debate a Tax reform that, if approved, would reduce the maximum marginal tax rate to 47% for tax year 2015 and 45% as from tax year 2016.

 Top marginal rate kicks in at LKR3,000,000 (for resident/non resident individuals)

-Top marginal rate kicks in at SEK574,300 of taxable income.
+Top marginal rate kicks in at SEK 602,600 of taxable income.